istgaips/invite/views/people.md

 </span>

 Guida Preto is graduated in Mathematics and is currently working as a research assistant under the supervision of Professor Pedro Santos.
+She had previously participated on a project related with automated annotation of images from the surface of Mars, in the development of algorithms for analyzing images.

-His scientific interests include Game Theory and Mathematical Finance.
+Beyond Mathematics in general, her main scientific interests include Mathematical Finance, Mathematical Morphology, Game Theory, and also Physics and Astronomy.

 <p></p>

 #### Nick Brody (University of Austin TEXAS)

 <span class="logo">
 <img width="105" src="images/brody.jpg" alt="">
 <br></br>